Harriet Tubman's family: Ben

 Around 1785 or 1787, Benjamin Ross was born in Dorchester County, Maryland, the property of wealthy landowner Anthony Thompson, who married Mary Pattison in 1803.
-She was the slaveholder of Rit Greene.
-Ben and Rit were married in 1808, through an informal marital ceremony, which was their only option to commit to one another.
+She enslaved Rit Greene.
+Ben and Rit were married in 1808 through an informal marital ceremony, which was their only option to commit to one another.

-Ben was a lumberman who supervised slaves who brought down poplar, oak, and cypress trees.
-He then transported them to Baltimore, where they were used to build ships.
+Ben was a lumberman who supervised enslaved people and brought down poplar, oak, and cypress trees; he then transported them to Baltimore, where they were used to build ships.
 In the late 1830s and early 1840s, Ben and Tubman both worked on digging canals for Lewis and John T. Stewart, who were shipbuilders.

 Anthony Thompson died in 1836.
 In the early 1840s, Ben was emancipated and received 10 acres of land following Anthony Thompson's death, as stipulated in his will.
 Thompson's son, Dr. Anthony C. Thompson, a "timber magnate" and a physician, inherited the estate.
-He also owned Poplar Neck, an area in southern Caroline County, where Thompson sent free laborers and enslaved people.
+He also owned Poplar Neck, an area in southern Caroline County where Thompson sent free laborers and enslaved people.
 Poplar Neck is approximately 35 miles from Peters Neck, where Tubman was born.
 Ben once said that Dr. Thompson was "a rough man towards his slaves, and declared, that he had not given him a dollar since the death of his father".
 He ultimately sold his 10 acres to Dr. Thompson.